wenzeslaus/g.remote/README.md

 # g.remote

-GRASS GIS module for executing scripts on a remote server
+GRASS GIS module for executing scripts on a remote server.
+If it will prove useful, it will be moved to official GRASS GIS Addons repository.

+The focus is on running a script on a remote machine in synchronous mode (you wait for the result) and getting the new data back to the local machine.

+It is expected that the server has GRASS GIS, SSH server and GRASS GIS Location which matches the projection of the Location on the local machine.

 ## Installation